ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Enables or disables [fsync](http://pubs.opengroup.org/onlinepubs/9699919799/functions/fsync.html) when writing `.sql` files.
 Enabled by default.

-It makes sense to disable it if the server has millions of tiny table chunks that are constantly being created and destroyed.
+It makes sense to disable it if the server has millions of tiny tables that are constantly being created and destroyed.

 ## enable_http_compression {#settings-enable_http_compression}